 Or pre book a local pub and enjoy the festive atmosphere, great pubs are the Doric, the Queens Arms, The Ghillie Dhu, Devils Advocate and the Dome.
 If travelling with children, check with pub/bar first regards any age restrictions.
 Scots drinking law is different to England regarding children.

 For Clubbers check out Cabaret Voltaire, Lulu night club, Wee Dub, Summerhall and Why Not on George street.

-If you are bringing children and are worried that they will be too tired, the festival organisers have an event called Bairns afore, details are not yet available for 2019.
+If you are bringing children and are worried that they will be too tired, the festival organisers have an event called Bairns afore.

 I would not recommend having small children at the large street party as the crowds are huge and trying to navigate small children is tiresome and frustrating if you have a buggy.
 A hotel close by or serviced apartments would be the best solution for getting children to bed and parents enjoying room service and a view of the fireworks.

 Bruntsfield is a great suburb and has a large grassy area called Bruntsfield links which also has fabulous view to Edinburgh Castle, not to mention several very good children play parks.

 Edinburgh is cold and windy.
 If you prefer to stay indoors then pop into the Museum of Scotland, where you can spend hours and the kids will love the inter active activities.